 - 15 peppercorns

-- 1 Tbsp sweet ground paprika
+- 1 Tablespoon sweet ground paprika Hungarian style

 Instructions

-- Cover the pot with a lid and bring the mixture to a boil.
-Reduce the heat and simmer at a low temperature for 30 minutes under the lid.
-Then remove the cover and simmer on low heat for another 3 hours without stirring.
+- Cover the saucepan and bring to a boil.
+Reduce the heat to low and simmer with the lid on for 30 minutes.
+Then remove the lid and simmer over low heat, uncovered, for an additional 3 hours.

 Notes